Comprehensive Legal Support from a DC Estate Administration Attorney

 7. Closing the Estate

 The executor files a certificate of completion with the court, announcing that their duties as a personal representative have been completed and the estate is ready to close.
-If no certificate is filed, the estate will close automatically after three years of the representative’s appointment.
+If no certificate is filed, the estate will close automatically three years after the representative’s appointment.

 When Do You Need an Estate Administration Attorney?